vatpac-technology/sops/docs/terminal/brisbane.md

 The divisions of the airspace between **BAN**, **BAS**, **BDS**, **BDN**, **BAC**, and **BAA** change based on the Runway Mode.

 !!! note
-    The following diagrams do not include non BN TCU areas of responsibility such as AF CTR or CG ADC
+    The following diagrams do not include non BN TCU areas of responsibility such as AF CTR, CG ADC, or BA ADC.

 === "01 PROPS"
 	<figure markdown>